microsoft/aed-content-nasa-su20/PythonBasicsModule/5-Strings.md

 >'dennis ocampo'

 Another cool string function we can use is called .capitalize().
-This will make the first letter of a sentence capitalized and everything else lower cased.
-Try copying the new variable below and calling the capitalize functions.
+This will make the first letter of a sentence capitalized and everything else lower-cased.
+Try copying the new variable below and calling the capitalize function.

 ```python
 rocketOutput = "rOckEt iS A laUncH!"